 It is highly likely you will also need an expert psychological report assessing the impact of the scarring on your mental and emotional health and well-being.
 This expert evidence is vital to ensure you secure the compensation you deserve.

 No matter how your scarring arose, compensation should be available if negligence was involved.
 However, you must start your claim within 3 years (unless the victim is a child), otherwise you may lose the chance to claim compensation.

 If you were the victim of a crime, for instance, an acid attack or stabbing, you’re unlikely to be able to claim compensation for negligence against the perpetrator.
 However, you could claim compensation for your scarring from the government-funded Criminal Injuries Compensation Authority.
 Note that your claim for criminal injuries compensation must be started within two years of the incident.

-If you or someone close to you has been injured and now has permanent scarring, speak to our personal injury lawyers about pursuing compensation.
-We work on a no win no fee basis, which means there is little risk financially to starting a claim.
+If you or someone close to you has been injured and now has permanent scarring, speak to an expert personal injury lawyer about pursuing compensation.
+Most will work on a no win no fee basis, which means there is little risk financially to starting a claim.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.